Eight tips for shaping your training strategy around flexible working

 8. Reward results

-Make certain that people know that even if they are working on a particular training activity on their own, it is just as important as attending a face-to-face programme and that as well as being useful to them, their development is also valued by the organisation.
+Make certain that people know that even if they are working on a particular training activity on their own, it is just as important as attending a collaborative/group programme and that as well as being useful to them, their development is also valued by the organisation.

 Providing a flexible training solution is one thing, but being able to demonstrate the value of the training itself cannot be overlooked and this is why it is essential to reward results.